Eric-Natelson/AdmissionsMarket/_posts/2017-08-14-HowFinancialIncentivesCanCreateUnintendedConsequences.md

 Package deals can be good for you, but may decrease a consultants’ hourly wages…

-Getting paid a small, fixed, portion of the overall package price (e.g., $800) means that as the amount of hours spent on your application goes up, the consultant’s “hourly wage” goes down (see chart below).
+Getting paid a small, fixed, portion of the overall package price (e.g., $800) means that as the amount of hours spent on your application goes up, the consultant’s “hourly wage” goes down.
 This creates a clear incentive for consultants to try to cap the amount of hours they spend with you by pushing you to be “done” before your application has reached its true potential.

 While boutique consultants are not immune to this incentive, they often work for themselves (or at least